mk-bluebird/Augmented-Citizen/crates/skynet/docs/selected-profile-research-directive.v1.md

 No DID, key, proof, credential, challenge, route, endpoint, or message value may appear in this core result.

+H5 alone is not sufficient.
+Self-issued flow must be bound to specific presentation request; otherwise replay or redirection to another verifier is possible.

+The future Skynet core still receives only a typed HolderAuthorization result.
+DID, key, proof, challenge, message headers, routing information, and any self-issued artifact remain inside adapters.

 ## Threat Model Additions